fossasia/badgeyay/README.md

 The output file is svg / pdf / multipage pdf of size A3.
 Each badge has the size A6.
 The outputs are in a folder derived form the input csv.
 The outputs can be either of the two types, viz ZIPs or PDFs, or both.
-User has the choice to choose from either of the two or from both of them.
+User may choose to output either or both types.

 ### Customization